Charles François Antoine Morren

-Charles François Antoine Morren (3 March 1807 in Ghent – 17 December 1858 in Liège), was a Belgian botanist and horticulturist, and Director of the Jardin botanique de l’Université de Liège.

-Morren taught physics at Ghent University between 1831 and 1835.
+Charles François Antoine Morren (3 March 1807 in Ghent – 17 December 1858 in Liège), was a Belgian botanist and horticulturist, and Director of the Jardin botanique de l'Université de Liège.
+Morren is credited with introducing the term "phenology" in 1853.
+His position at the University of Liege was taken up in 1858 by his son Charles Jacques Édouard Morren.

+Life and work

+Morren was born in Ghent and went to study in Brussels where he was a student of Abbé Van Brabant.
+He also attended the lectures of Adolphe Quetelet at the Athénée, as well as those by Dekin on natural history, Laisné on chemistry, Jean Kickx (1775-1831) and Pierre-Léonard Vander Linden.
+He taught physics at Ghent University between 1831 and 1835.
 At the same time he studied medicine and graduated in 1835.
 He became Professor extraordinarius of botany at the University of Liège from 1835 to 1837, and full professor from 1837 to 1854.

-Morren discovered that the vanilla flower is pollinated by the social and stingless Melipone bee, which occurs only in Mexico, obviating natural pollination in other countries.
-Hernán Cortés brought vanilla to Europe, but for more than 300 years the pollination mechanism remained a mystery.
-Morren was the first to discover a method for artificial pollination, which made it possible to cultivate vanilla in the French colonies.

-Pollination of vanilla pods is required to make the plants produce the fruit from which the vanilla spice is obtained.
-In 1837, Charles François Antoine Morren discovered this fact and pioneered a method of artificially pollinating the plant.
-The method proved financially unworkable and was not deployed commercially.
+Pollination of Vanilla orchids is required to make the plants produce the pods from which vanilla extract is obtained.
+In 1837, Morren was among the first to publish a method for artificial pollination of Vanilla, but his method proved financially unworkable and was not deployed commercially.
 In 1841, Edmond Albius, a 12-year-old slave who lived on the French island of Réunion in the Indian Ocean, discovered that the plant could be hand-pollinated.
 Hand-pollination allowed global cultivation of the plant.
 Noted French botanist and plant collector Jean Michel Claude Richard falsely claimed to have discovered the technique three or four years earlier, but by the end of the 20th century, Albius was considered the true discoverer.

-He was the father of Charles Jacques Édouard Morren.
-Morren and his son produced the journal La Belgique Horticole (35 volumes, 1851–1885).
+Morren was an early promoter of Bordeaux mixture as a fungicide for crops.

 Morren also coined the term phenology, which refers to the scientific discipline that studies the seasonal cycles of animals and plants.
-Morren first used the term phenology in 1849 during a public lecture at the Academy of Brussels.
-The first use of the term phenology in a scientific paper dates back to 1853 when Morren published “Souvenirs phénologiques de l’hiver 1852-1853” (“Phenological memories of the winter 1852-1853”).
+Quetelet had established a network to observe plant flowering (referred to as anthochronology following Carl Joseph Kreutzer) but Morren was critical of the methodology and critiqued the vagueness of the "period of plant flowering", arguing on the subject for over a decade.
+Morren first used the term phenology on 16 December 1849 during a public lecture at the Academy of Brussels.
+The first use of the term phenology in a scientific paper dates back to 1853 when Morren published "Souvenirs phénologiques de l'hiver 1852–1853” ("Phenological memories of the winter 1852–1853”).
+He created the term from the Greek roots φαίνω, meaning to show, to bring to light, make to appear, and λόγος, meaning study.
 This paper describes an exceptionally warm winter when plants exhibited unusually phenological patterns.

+When he died in 1858, his position was taken over by his son Charles Jacques Édouard Morren.
+Morren and his son produced the journal La Belgique Horticole (35 volumes, 1851–1885).

 This botanist is denoted by the author abbreviation C.Morren when citing a botanical name.